Bllagden/MarlinCustomizerBLTouch-PyQt/README.md

-# Marlin Firmware Converter for using BLTouch
+# Marlin Firmware Customizer for using BLTouch

 > **Marlin - open source firmware for 3D-printers based on the Arduino platform.**